 Foster care is designed to be a temporary respite for a child, yet in our society it often turns into a lifestyle and the world where a child grows up.
-When a child is abused or neglected he or she often can never return home.
-(In Illinois there are 18,,000 children in foster care and 54% never return home.)
+When a child is abandoned, abused or neglected he or she often can never return home.
+(In Illinois there are 18,000 children in foster care and 54% never return home.)
 Harsh sentencing laws for nonviolent crimes also add abandonment to the equation.
 Due to the temporary nature of foster care, it’s not unusual for a child to rotate through more than 20 homes in his or her childhood.
 Group homes are an option to slow the revolving door of moves, but also introduce their own issues of lack of permanency and lack of family.
+At Let It Be Us we envision a time when all children in foster care can live in loving and safe families which will, in turn, become permanent families for those who await adoption.

-At Let it Be Us, we recruit long-term foster parents and adoptive parents through our Adoption and Foster Care Information Fairs.
-In partnerships with churches, libraries and school districts we’ve created home town meeting style events packed with information about how to become a foster parent and how to adopt through foster care.
-Experienced case workers and adoption recruiters from state and social service agencies present the facts as well as the children in their care who are in need of foster and adoptive parents.
-We’re breaking down the barriers to adoption from foster care so that these children can live in families that will support and guide them throughout their lives.
-One statistic we know is the most compelling reason why this program is important, and that is for every moment a child waits in foster care, the less likely he or she is to be adopted.
+At Let it Be Us, we recruit foster parents and adoptive parents through our Adoption and Foster Care Information Fairs.
+We’ve created home town meeting style events packed with information about how to become a foster parent and how to adopt through foster care.
+Experienced case workers and adoption recruiters from DCFS and child welfare agencies present the facts as well as the children in their care who are in need of foster and adoptive parents.
+We’re breaking down the barriers to recruiting foster and adoptive families so that these children can live in families that will support and guide them.

 The History Of Foster Care in the U.S.